cuberis/dev-standards/_harp/public/pages/css.md

 		}
 	}

 This would then be used as a mixin within our \_components files.
 Let's say we have a button associated with a person and a button associated with a product.
 The person button is green and square, the product button is red and has extra padding.
-This is our \_person.less file:
+This is our \_person.scss file:

 	.person .btn {
 		.btn.green.square();
 	}

-and this is our \product.less file:
+and this is our \_product.scss file:

 	.product .btn {
 		.btn.red.extra-padding();
 	}

-Our app.less file then looks something like this:
+Our main.scss file then looks something like this:

 	@import("dependencies/...");
-	@import("globals/buttons.less");
+	@import("globals/\_buttons.scss");
-	@import("components/person.less");
+	@import("components/\_person.scss");
-	@import("components/product.less");
+	@import("components/\_product.scss");
-	@import("components/home.less");
+	@import("components/\_home.scss");

 This system allows for an element's display characteristics to maintain a separation between *what* it is and *how* it looks on a page.
 This in turn allows for maximum reusability of code because form and function are distinct.